psf/pyperf/doc/analyze.rst

 Example::

-    $ python3 -m perf timeit '[1,2]*1000' -o outliers.json
+    $ python3 -m pyperf timeit '[1,2]*1000' -o outliers.json
     .....................
     WARNING: the benchmark result may be unstable
     * the maximum (6.02 us) is 39% greater than the mean (4.34 us)

     Try to rerun the benchmark with more runs, values and/or loops.
-    Run 'python3 -m perf system tune' command to reduce the system jitter.
+    Run 'python3 -m pyperf system tune' command to reduce the system jitter.
-    Use perf stats, perf dump and perf hist to analyze results.
+    Use pyperf stats, pyperf dump and pyperf hist to analyze results.
     Use --quiet option to hide these warnings.

     Mean +- std dev: 4.34 us +- 0.31 us

-Use the :ref:`perf stats <stats_cmd>` command to count the number of outliers (9 on this example)::
+Use the :ref:`pyperf stats <stats_cmd>` command to count the number of outliers (9 on this example)::

-    $ python3 -m perf stats outliers.json -q
+    $ python3 -m pyperf stats outliers.json -q
     Total duration: 11.6 sec
     Start date: 2017-03-16 16:30:01
     End date: 2017-03-16 16:30:16